michellesri/portland-201d2/week-3/2-tue-lab/README.md

 - Create a new repo or folder for this weekly project called *bus-mall*.
 - Scaffold your repo with the usual README.md and LICENSE.
 Clone your repo and add an *img/* folder to your local workspace to hold product images.
 - Write the purpose of your app in README.md, then add your user stories, then git **a-c-p**.
-Use good Markdown style to make README.md look nice.
-Use the Markdown Preview feature (a live preview) in Atom to help you in this task.
+Use good Markdown style to make README.md look nice; use the Markdown Preview feature in Atom to help you in this task.
-- Populate your img/ folder with at least seven (7) images.
+- Populate your img/ folder with at least seven (7) images, then **a-c-p**.
 - Write code that randomly selects three images from img/, then display them "side by side by side" in the browser window. [**+1 Extra Credit** if you make your site responsive, such that the images are shown in a column when the browser viewport is narrow.]
 - Handle mouse clicks on displayed images, and track clicks and the "times displayed" count for each image.
 - When an image is clicked, show three new random images.
 Images can repeat -- the random selection process should pick randomly from the full set of images each time.